zchee/golang-wiki/Modules.md

    ```
    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.

-   `go mod init` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if `go mod init` states it can not automatically determine the module path, or if you need to otherwise override that path, you can supply the module path as follows:
+   `go mod init` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if `go mod init` states it can not automatically determine the module path, or if you need to otherwise override that path, you can supply the [module path](https://github.com/golang/go/wiki/Modules#gomod) as an optional argument to `go mod init`, for example:

    ```
-   $ go mod init github.com/you/hello
+   $ go mod init github.com/my/repo
    ```

    Note that if your dependencies include v2+ modules, or if you are initializing a v2+ module, then after running `go mod init` you might also need to edit your `go.mod` and `.go` code to add `/vN` to import paths and module paths as described in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above.
 This applies even if `go mod init` automatically converted your dependency information from `dep` or other dependency managers.
 (Because of this, after running `go mod init`, you typically should not run `go mod tidy` until you have successfully run `go build ./...` or similar, which is the sequence shown in this section).